darklang/docs/docs/functional-aspects.md

 ![assets/functional/Image6.png](assets/functional/image6.png)

 Pipelines perform a series of transformations on a value in order.
-Here, we start with the string "live" and pipe it to String::reverse to produce "evil".
-Then we pipe the result to String::toUppercase, producing the string "EVIL":
+Here, we start with the string `"live"` and pipe it to `String::reverse` to produce `"evil"`.
+Then we pipe the result to `String::toUppercase`, producing the string `"EVIL"`:

 ![assets/functional/image9.png](assets/functional/image9.png)